francisbouvier/cgroups/README.md

 **Linux and cgroups**

-`cgroups` feature works only on Linux systems, with a recent kernel and the cgroups filesystem mounted on `/sys/fs/cgroup` (which is the case of most Linux distributions since 2012).
+The `cgroups` feature is only available on Linux systems with a recent kernel and with the cgroups filesystem mounted at `/sys/fs/cgroup` (which is the case of most Linux distributions since 2012).

-If the cgroups filesystem is mounted elsewhere you can change the value :
+If the cgroups filesystem is mounted elsewhere you can change the `BASE_CGROUPS` value to accomidate:

 ```python
 from cgroups import BASE_CGROUPS